jfobrycki/resources/README.md

 - [More resources!](http://duspviz.mit.edu/resources/) From DUSPviz
 - [Data Viz Tools](http://dataviz.tools/): a curated guide to the best tools, resources and technologies for data visualization
 - [Popper](https://popper.js.org/): JS library for managing popups and tooltips within a document
+- [Bounding box](https://boundingbox.klokantech.com/): tool for finding the lat/lon coordinates of a bounding box.